What Is Sensory Memory And Why Is It Important?

 Have questions about memory and mental health?

-Sensory memory explained
+Sensory memory in psychology

 The American Psychological Association (APA) generally defines sensory memory as the brief storage of information derived from the senses that exists in an unprocessed form to be recoded into another memory for comprehension.
 It can also be called ultra-short-term memory, lasting only a few seconds (or even less than a few seconds) for many.